Riduidel/aadarchi/README.md

 Both of them have dedicated subinterfaces (`ModelEnhancer` and `ViewEnhancer`).
 There even is a `ModelElementAdapter` that will ease things out for model enhancers, since it's the interface you may extend.
 So, once you've chosen what to extend, choose when this enhancer will run by setting a priority.
-This priority defines the order in whcih the enhacer will run, and all running enhancers are displayed ordered by priority at start of generation.
+This priority defines the order in which the enhacer will run, and all running enhancers are displayed ordered by priority at start of generation.
 Now, you'll have to implement the visiting methods, for which you can find numerous examples in our code.
 Don't forget to take a look at the `isParallel()` method, which may fasten things a lot, since it can allow the enhancer to be run using parallel features of Java system executor services.